 FPO v1.0 MASP – Multi Asset Single Pool¶

 FPO v1.0 (FinNexus Protocol for Options) is a decentralized and non-custodial protocol for writing, trading, and exercising options with pooled liquidity.
-The protocol will be launched first on Wanchain, shortly followed by Ethereum, and will be accessible through a single interface that supports both blockchains.
+The protocol is now launched on Wanchain and Ethereum, and will be accessible through a single interface that supports both blockchains.
+Later, FPO contracts will be deployed on other chains.

-In addition to providing a high rate of return with relatively low risk for option writers, this model is also very attractive for options buyers.
-Buyers will be able to benefit from the wide variety of option types supplied by the pool and will be able to tailor unique strategies suitable to their needs.
+In addition to providing an attractive rate of return with disversified risk for option writers, this model is also friendly for options buyers.
+Buyers will be able to benefit from the wide variety of option types supplied by the pools and will be able to tailor unique strategies suitable to their needs.
 Buyers can also combine customized option terms in a variety of ways, enabling the creation of complex and powerful strategies.
-The model is easily extensible and is only limited by the amount of capital included in its collateral pool.
+The model is easily extensible and is only limited by the amount of capital included in its collateral pools.

 In a nutshell, FPO v1.0’s elegant mechanisms serve to benefit both liquidity pool contributors (liquidity providers or LPs) and options buyers/traders.
 No other DeFi options protocol currently sports our Multi-Asset Single-Pool (MASP) model, which we believe is the best way to bring together a fractured liquidity landscape for on-chain derivatives and thereby ensure the best possible trading experience for our LPs and other users.